Heating oil is used for space and water heating

 Biomass-based heating oil is available in some states

 Nearly all of the heating oil consumed in the United States is produced from crude oil.
-However, in recent years, some heating oil suppliers have begun offering heating oil blends of petroleum distillate and biomass-based diesel fuels (biodiesel and renewable diesel fuel) to consumers.
-This blended heating oil is generally 5% biodiesel by volume.
+However, in recent years, some heating oil suppliers have begun offering heating oil blends of petroleum distillate and biofuels to consumers.
+This blended heating oil is generally 5% biofuel by volume.